numpy/numpy/doc/source/f2py/f2py.getting-started.rst

       >>> print(a)
       [1 1 1 1 1 1 1 1]

-    Clearly, this is not an expected behaviour; especially since Fortran typically passes by reference.
-The fact that the above example worked with ``dtype=float`` is considered accidental.
+    Clearly, this is unexpected, as Fortran typically passes by reference.
+That the above example worked with ``dtype=float`` is considered accidental.

     F2PY provides an ``intent(inplace)`` attribute that modifies the attributes of an input array so that any changes made by